Ayodhya hearing: Muslim parties react sharply to SC’s view on birthplace of Lord Ram

 "Why Ram Chabutara was set up in the close proximity of the railing.
 Hindus believed of some divinity in the central dome and this is the reason they were praying at the railing."

-Dhavan then said in raised voice: "This is just a conjecture of My Lords."
+Dhavan then said in a raised voice, "This is just a conjecture of My Lords."
 He later apologised for the comment.

-The bench had asked him "whether the Hindus were praying at the railings with the belief that the birthplace of deity was under central dome".
+The bench had asked him "whether the Hindus were praying at the railings with the belief that the birthplace of the deity was under the central dome".

 The Allahabad High Court had given one-third area, including the Central dome of the now-demolished structure, to deity 'Ram Lalla' after holding that it was the birthplace.